 Creating videos can be easy

-You can make a home studio with material that you already own, otherwise invest a few dollars here and there to up the production quality.
+Creating high-quality video doesn’t have to be hard.
+You can create a professional quality home studio with material that you already own.
+Otherwise, you can invest a few dollars here and there to up the production quality.
 Here are our suggestions:

 You want the lens at face level to get the most flattering shot.
 With an iPhone, that means using a small tripod (like this $20 one!).